 Green tea is a specific kind of tea that has increasingly gained popularity over the years, thanks to the widespread acceptance of matcha tea.
 However, there are a number of green tea variations to choose from, and it can be difficult to discern the differences between them.
 Luckily for you, we’ve put together a comprehensive breakdown of each kind of green tea (matcha, sencha, and hojicha) to take the uncertainty out of your morning green tea for good!

 Matcha is a type of green tea that is made by finely grounding green tea leaves into a powdered form.
 The effects of the powdered green tea are activated when the matcha powder has been whisked into hot water (not steeped), and the drink becomes frothy.
 It’s for this reason that matcha differs from regular green tea; traditional green teas infuse the leaves into the hot water, while matcha is made from the actual green tea leaves.

 Matcha also offers more health benefits than steeped green tea, due to the fact that whole tea leaves are being ingested.
 Not only is matcha rich in vitamins and minerals, but also contains antioxidants called “polyphenols” that have been linked to heart disease and cancer prevention.
-Right now, Bokksu has over forty different matcha products listed on the Bokksu Market that are waiting to be tasted!
+Right now, Bokksu has over forty different matcha products listed on Bokksu Boutique that are waiting to be tasted!
 To browse through our matcha selection, click here.

 What is Sencha?

 Sencha is a steamed green tea and is considered to be the most popular tea in Japan.
 Sencha is processed by steaming fresh tea leaves to prevent oxidation, and from there the leaves are rolled, shaped, and dried.
 This is where sencha and matcha are dissimilar, because sencha is prepared by infusing processed whole leaves in hot water, whereas matcha is grounded into a delicate powder form.